sylvioneto/terraform_gcp/dataflow/README.md

 ## Description

-This project demonstrates how to create a data pipeline with Dataflow and GCS.
+This project demonstrates how to create a data pipeline with Dataflow, GCS and BigQuery.

 This pipeline gets data from a raw bucket, process and save it into the Data Lake and Data Warehouse.